- Blog

 2. Enable Multi-Select Filtering Options

-Multi-select options allow users to apply more than one filter simultaneously, providing a more refined search bar with filter UI design.
+Multi-select facet options allow users to apply more than one filter simultaneously, providing a more refined search bar with filter UI design.

 For example: